TheOdinProject/curriculum/ruby/level_2_ruby/classes.md

 * What is a class method?
 * How is a class method different from an instance method?
 * How are methods you already know like `count` or `sort` etc instance methods?
+* What are "getter" and "setter" methods used for?
+* What is the difference between a "getter" and a "setter" method?
+* How do you make instance variables readable outside your class?
+Writeable?
+Both at the same time?
 * What's the difference between how you declare a class method vs an instance method?
 * What's the difference between how you call a class method vs an instance method?
 * What is an instance variable?